 Start your trip at Dia Beacon this massive modern art museum in an old Nabisco factory is a must.
 Then, stroll down Main Street where you’ll find quirky boutiques, indie galleries, and some seriously good coffee.

 If you’re craving the outdoors, hike up Mount Beacon for panoramic views or take a relaxing walk through Long Dock Park by the river.
-Food-wise, you can’t miss brunch at The Roundhouse (yes, there’s a waterfall involved), or donuts from Glazed Over, where you build your own dreamy combo.
+Food-wise, you can’t miss brunch at The Roundhouse (yes, there’s a waterfall involved).
+Or, for another option, the donuts from Glazed Over, where you build your own dreamy combo.

 Beacon is best in the spring and fall, when everything feels extra crisp and charming.
 It’s chill, artsy, and just what you need for a little city recharge.